-- The Presets screen also allows for Firmware updates.
-User presets are preserved during an update. - It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the top-left preset on Page 1 and value 100 corresponds to the bottom-right preset on Page 2 etc.).
+- It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the topleft preset on Page 1 and value 100 corresponds to the bottom-right preset on Page 2 etc.).

-4.2 Global settings
+5.3 Global settings

-The Settings screen of contains global configuration which is common for all presets.
+The Settings screen c contains global configuration which is common for all presets.
 The configuration can be stored using the Save button or reset to defaults.

-4.2.1 MIDI configuration
+5.3.1 MIDI configuration